BnayaKahalani/intro-section-with-dropdown-navigation/README.md

 [Click here to see the result.](https://bnayakahalani.github.io/news-homepage/)

-Tools I used: React, SASS and Vite.
+Tools I used: React, Redux Toolkit, SASS and Vite.

 Here are some photos of the final product: